Chelsea defender Tomori on his Champions League dream | Goal.com

 Rodrigo Moreno’s 74th-minute goal separated both teams on Tuesday night but Tomori is pleased to have made his maiden appearance in the Champions League.

-“There are top teams in the Champions League and it is always the fine margins with fixture first play second, those are the kind of moments that can turn the game.
+“There are top teams in the Champions League and it is always the fine margins, you know if you switch off for a split second those are the kind of moments that can turn the game.
 We are disappointed but we still have five games to go and we have to focus on Sunday as well," Tomori told the club website.

 “Obviously, it is the biggest competition in the world and to be playing for Chelsea at the Bridge, to make my debut, it is something I wanted to do, I dreamt of and so I am very proud.”